-Table 19-22 Preferences: NetIQ > Identity Manager > Configuration > General Tab Settings
+Table 19-23 Preferences: NetIQ > Identity Manager > Configuration > General Tab Settings

 Setting Description Auto-Start The driver automatically starts after you create it or whenever you start or load Designer.
 Manual You must start the driver manually.
 Disabled The driver never starts.
 Merge GCVs on the target server during copy Copies the GCVs from one driver/driver set to multiple targets of the same type.
 For example, you might configure GCVs on one driver and then copy them to multiple drivers.
 You also have the option of overwriting the target GCVs or merging your source GCVs with the existing target driver GCVs, if they exist.
 Overwrite GCVs on the target server during copy Overwrites existing GCVs when they are copied to the server.
+Set ECVs on all the Associated Servers during package installation Sets ECVs for all the associated servers during package installation.
+If you disable the setting, the ECVs will only be set to the selected server.